HL7/carin-rtpbc/source/pages/profiles.md

 <tbody>
 <tr>
 <td><a href="StructureDefinition-carin-rtpbc-extension-isAlternative.html">CarinRtpbcExtensionIsAlternative</a></td>
-<td>Whether this added line item is an alternative to the product or service specified in the associated line item in the Claim</td>
+<td>This extension indicates that an added line item is to be interpreted as one of possibly multiple alternatives to the requested product or service.
+When isAlternative is true, the added line item is to be considered independently from any other added line items associated with the requested product or service.</td>
 </tr>
 </tbody>
 </table>